palikar/q4/README.md

   * Full thumbnail support
   * Full resolution media support with the 3rd party programs `feh` and `mpv`
   * `wget` integration to download thread photos
-  * Comfy navigation features like quote-hopping, URL scraping, and inline quote expansion.
+  * Comfy navigation features like quote-hopping, URL scraping, viewing replies, and inline quote expansion.
   * Board, thread, and post crosslink support.
   * Integrates with Evil, Helm, and Ivy when they are available.
-  * It technically works in the terminal but I need to add terminal friendly color faces.

-### Changes for Monday, 01-09:
+### Changes for Monday, 01-09: (more since then, too lazy to update readme aaagggg)
   * Crosslink support: jump to other boards, other threads, and posts inside threads
   * TAB and BACKTAB now bound to button-forward and backward
   * Inline quote expansion: use the curly brace keys to expand/collapse text from quoted posts.